Is Morocco on YOUR Bucket List?

 Chefchaouen - 1 night

-Beautiful scenic views through the Rif Mountains during the drive from Tangier to Chefchaouen
+Beautiful scenic views through the Rif Mountains during the drive to Chefchaouen

 The old Medina and souk with its narrow winding alleys